lderkzen/hou-units/docs/Use Cases/UC306 Report Transaction Issue.md

 - `OUT50`: Transaction link for the registered issue at (`OUT10`).

 ### Notes
-- `NOTE10`: Enum values: UNDEFINED, CREATED, ACCEPTED, COMPLETED
+- `NOTE10`: Enum values: UNDEFINED, CREATED, ACCEPTED || PURCHASED, COMPLETED
 - `NOTE20`: Preset strings, selected from selection box.
-	- "Other user does not respond"
+	- "Other user is not responding"
 	- "The items were not transferred"
 	- "I didn't receive the tokens" - Only when `COMPLETED` (`NOTE10`)